gerneio/jsonQuery/README.md

 # jsonQuery
-This a fork of 'jsonQuery' from https://github.com/harpreetkhalsagtbit/jsonQuery which was copied and updated for browser/node support from Dojox.json from https://github.com/maqetta/dojox/blob/master/json/query.js
+This is a fork of 'jsonQuery' from https://github.com/harpreetkhalsagtbit/jsonQuery which was copied and updated for browser/node support from Dojox.json from https://github.com/maqetta/dojox/blob/master/json/query.js

 ## Install